-Step 6: Attach data cable from HDD to motherboard, the recommended header is "SATA6G 1".
+Step 6: Attach data cable from HDD to MB, the recommended port is "SATA6G\12".

-Step 7: Attach SATA power from power supply unit to HDD.
+Step 7: Attach SATA power from Power Supply to HDD.

-Selective Treatment/Special Handling Per Annex VII, Directive 2012/19/EU: The HDD contains a printed circuit board of greater than 10 sq. cm and must be removed from the device and must be disposed of, or recovered, in compliance with the requirements of Directive 2008/98/EC.
+Selective Treatment/Special Handling Per Annex VII, Directive 2012/19/EU: The HDD contains one printed circuit board greater than 10 sq. cm and must be removed from the device and must be disposed of, or recovered, in compliance with the requirements of Directive 2008/98/EC.